-Steve Montgomery will return in 2017 for his fourth season as field manager of the Sioux City Explorers.
-In his first 3 seasons with the X's, Steve has compiled an overall record of 176-124 (.587).
-The 2016 season marked the second consecutive season the X's claimed the Central Division Championship under Montgomery.
+Steve Montgomery will return in 2018 for his fourth season as field manager of the Sioux City Explorers.
+In his first 4 seasons with the X's, Steve has compiled an overall record of 222-178 (.555).
+The X's clinched have clinched a playoff spot in 2 of Steves first 4 seasons.
 In 2015, Montgomery was tabbed the American Association Field Manager of the year after compiling a record of 75 wins to just 25 losses, good for a .750 winning percentage.
 The X’s 75 wins and .750 winning percentage are both American Association League Records.

 In addition, the 2015 X’s also set new league marks for road wins in a season (38), stolen bases in a season (188), team earned run average (3.04), earned runs allowed (301), runs allowed (304) , hits allowed (750) and opponents’ batting average (.228).
 The X’s also boasted the best team batting average in the league with a .292 team batting average.
 In all, the X’s broke (9) American Association league records during their remarkable and record breaking 2015 campaign.